Best Nursing Schools in Dallas, Texas

 Average Net Price: $21,655

 The University of Dallas is focused on the pursuit of wisdom, truth, and virtue in education.
-The University strives to educate its students in a way that provides the intellectual and moral virtues necessary to develop a well-rounded individual who can face any challenge that is common in the complex and fast-paced working environment.
-The University of Dallas has a vision founded on a Catholic understanding of a person’s completely human nature and its relation to God, they seek to instill an ethical foundation in their students that they can take with them anywhere.
+The University strives to educate its students in a way that provides the intellectual and moral virtues necessary to develop a well rounded individual who can face any challenge that is common in the complex and fast paced working environment.
+The University of Dallas has a vision founded on a Catholic understanding of a person's completely human nature and its relation to God, they seek to instill an ethical foundation in their students that they can take with them anywhere.
 The U.S. News and World Report have given the University of Dallas high rankings, as well as Niche.com, gives them an overall grade rating of A-.

-The University of Dallas offers a multitude of nursing degrees both at the undergraduate and graduate levels through a partnership with Texas Women’s University.
 Students who wish to pursue nursing as a student at the University of Dallas will be admitted on a dual-degree track.
-You’ll earn a Bachelor of Arts degree in Biology from the University of Dallas and a Bachelor of Science degree in Nursing from Texas Women’s University.
-This dual-degree program can be completed in as little as 5 years and will make you a more competitive job candidate.
-As referenced above the nursing program at Texas Women’s University is very advanced and has one of the highest success rates of graduates across the nation.
-As you work to earn both degrees you’ll understand how they complement one another and will assist in advancing your skills as a Registered Nurse.
+In just 5 years you can earn both a BA degree in Biology from the University of Dallas & a BS degree in Nursing from Texas Women's University.
+This dual degree program will enhance your competitiveness as a job candidate.
+As referenced above the nursing program at Texas Women's University is very advanced and has one of the highest success rates of graduates across the nation.
+As you work to earn both degrees you'll understand how they complement one another and will assist in advancing your skills as a Registered Nurse.

 8. Concorde Career College-Dallas